Exploring Cosmos Staking: A Guide to Staking ATOM

 How Long Do You Have to Stake Cosmos?

 While there is no minimum staking period for Cosmos, take note that the unstaking period is 21 days.
-Also called unbonding, unstaking is the process of disconnecting your assets from the Cosmos validators and network.
+Also called unbonding, unstaking is the process of withdrawing your assets from Cosmos validators and the network.
 You will be unable to use your assets during this period, and you will not earn any rewards.

 Given the lengthy unbonding period, try to avoid quickly staking and unbonding your assets.